South West Delhi district

-South West Delhi is one of the eleven administrative districts of the National Capital Territory of Delhi in India.
+South West Delhi district (ISO: Dakṣinṇa Paścima Dillī) is one of the eleven administrative districts of the National Capital Territory of Delhi in India.
 Kapashera serves as the administrative headquarters of South West Delhi.

 South West Delhi is bounded by the districts of West Delhi to the north, Central Delhi to the northeast, New Delhi and South Delhi to the east, Gurgaon District of Haryana state to the south, and Jhajjar District of Haryana to the west.

-South West Delhi has a population of 2,292,958 (2011 census), and an area of 420 km², with a population density of 5,445 inhabitants per square kilometer.
+South West Delhi has a population of 2,292,958 (2011 census), and an area of 420 km², with a population density of 5,445 inhabitants per square kilometre.
 It is the fourth most populous district in Delhi.

 The district court that functions under the Delhi High Court for South West Delhi is also located in Dwarka Sector 10.

 Administratively, the district is divided into three subdivisions, Dwarka, Najafgarh and Kapashera.

 History

-South West Delhi is one of the old nine districts that came into existence from January 1997.
-The District then composed of three Sub-Divisions; Vasant Vihar, JanakPuri, Najafgarh, Kapashera and Delhi Cantonment, and had its headquarters at Palam.
+South West Delhi is one of the old nine districts that came into existence in January 1997.
+The District then composed of three Sub-Divisions; Vasant Vihar, Janakpuri, Najafgarh, Kapashera and Delhi Cantonment, and had its headquarters at Palam.

 Geography

-The South West District of N.C.T. of Delhi is situated in the southwest part of Delhi.
-It is located in between latitude 28 40' and 28 29’ and longitude between 76 50’ and 77 14’.
-The South West district has a varied character with Kapashera Sub Division as predominantly rural and the Dwarka Sub Division as mostly urban and Najafgarh Sub Divisions as a mix of both urban and rural population.
+The South West District of Delhi is situated in the southwest part of Delhi.
+It is located between latitude 28 40' and 28 29’ and longitude between 76 50’ and 77 14’.
+The South West district has a varied character with Kapashera Sub Division as predominantly rural the Dwarka Sub Division as mostly urban and Najafgarh Sub Divisions as a mix of both urban and rural populations.